 Academic Calendar The system in which the school year operates which includes a fall and a spring semester and several accelerated summer terms.
-Traditional undergraduate programs are based on two 16 week semesters.
+Traditional undergraduate programs are based on two 16-week semesters.

-Academic Year The traditional undergraduate program is 32 weeks and completion of a minimum of 24 semester credit hours for a full time student..
+Academic Year The traditional undergraduate program is 32 weeks and completion of a minimum of 24 semester credit hours for a full-time student.

-Add/Drop The procedure through which students make a change in their schedule of classes by adding or dropping a course.
+The procedure through which students make a change in their schedule Add/Drop of classes by adding or dropping a course.

-Advanced Placement Credit for coursework based on required scores on the Advanced Placement Examination offered by the CEEB.
-College departments determine acceptable scores for awarding credit.
+Advanced Placement Credit for coursework based on required scores on the Advanced determine acceptable scores for awarding credit.